sitecrafting/sitka-insights-wordpress/README.md

 ### Getting Started

-After installing and activating the plugin, go to the *GearLab Tools* section of the WP Admin.
+After installing and activating the plugin, go to the *Sitka Insights* section of the WP Admin.
 Enter your *API Key*, *Collection ID*, and *Base URI* as provided by GearLab.
 All settings are required.

 ### Search

-With GearLab Tools, you can override the default WordPress search functionality, which is extremely limited by default, with results from the ElasticSearch crawler that powers GearLab Search.
+With Sitka Insights, you can override the default WordPress search functionality, which is extremely limited by default, with results from the ElasticSearch crawler that powers GearLab Search.
 To do this you must first enter your settings as described above, in **Getting Started**.

-Once you've entered your GearLab Tools settings, but before enabling overriding WordPress search globally, you can test from the command line to see if you get results.
+Once you've entered your Sitka Insights settings, but before enabling overriding WordPress search globally, you can test from the command line to see if you get results.
 To do this, run `wp gearlab search <search term>`.
 You should see a JSON object like this:

 ```json
 {"results": [{"url": "https://www.example.com/example-page", "title": "Example Page", "snippet": "Some content"}, ...]}
 ```

-Once you've entered the settings above correctly, you're ready to enable GearLab Tools Search to override the default WP search.
+Once you've entered the settings above correctly, you're ready to enable Sitka Insights Search to override the default WP search.
 Enable the option **Override default WordPress search** and save the settings again.
-You should now see a basic search results page rendered by GearLab Tools whenever you perform a search.
+You should now see a basic search results page rendered by Sitka Insights whenever you perform a search.

 #### Search Shortcode

 Out of the box, you can use the `[gearlab_search]` shortcode in any RTE that supports shortcodes.
 This is the recommended approach for most cases.

 However, basic searches (using WordPress's standard `s` query param), will still render your theme's default search.php template (assuming there is one).
 You can redirect global searches to the page your shortcode lives on in the Settings.
-Go to **Settings > GearLab Tools** and select **Redirect searches to a specific page**.
+Go to **Settings > Sitka Insights** and select **Redirect searches to a specific page**.
 Type the URI, e.g. `/search`, in the text box that appears.

 Save your changes and you're good to go!
 Default searches will now redirect to your page.
 Note that all query string parameters will be preserved *except* `s`, which will be renamed to `glt_search` to avoid conflicting with WordPress's default functionality.